TQBrowser/restoreHistoryDemo/README.md

 # restoreHistoryDemo
-A demo project for restore history with WKWebView
+A demo project to restore the history of WKWebView.